?>

 Best Anchor For Stucco

-This is one of the best versatile anchors available.
-The contact screw can work stucco as well as hard concrete walls.
-And it’s made of very high-quality durable materials which are rust and corrosion-resistant.
-These screw anchors come with the complete package including the drill bit for getting the perfect installation of this stucco.
-Although if you don’t like the drill bit you can use any other drill bit for using this anchor.
-But when you’re drilling into the wall make sure the hole is straight and clean! otherwise, you may need to use the plastic anchors with them.
+This is one of the most versatile anchors available.
+The contact screw can work on stucco as well as hard concrete walls.
+And it’s made of very high-quality, durable materials that are rust and corrosion-resistant.
+These screw anchors come with the complete package, including the drill bit for getting the perfect installation of this stucco.
+Although if you don’t like the drill bit, you can use any other drill bit for using this anchor.
+But when you’re drilling into the wall, make sure the hole is straight and clean!
+Otherwise, you may need to use the plastic anchors with them.

 ITW Brands 31810 Steel Stucco Anchors